oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 Work in progress...

-### The VM Migration Destination flow

-Work in progress...

 ## Rewrite objectives

 *   add more tests! **both** unit-tests and functional (probably need to revamp vm functional tests as well)